eurunuela/eurunuela/README.md

 🔭 I am currently working on methods for the spatio-temporal deconvolution of fMRI data, both single- and multi-echo, and tensor decomposition methods for the denoising of multi-echo fMRI data.
 I am also an active contributor to tedana and the physiopy suite.

-🌱 I’m currently learning how to make all things BIDS, how to make an awesome Python packge on GitHub and how to make the most of [[[RoamResearch]]](https://roamresearch.com).
+🌱 I’m currently learning how to make all things BIDS, how to make an awesome Python package on GitHub and how to make the most of [[[RoamResearch]]](https://roamresearch.com).

 💬 Ask me about deconvolution, tensor decomposition, tedana, physiopy or just about anything.
 I am always looking to learn new things!